 Future Proofing EMC compliance Testing

 Bearing this in mind and the constant revisions of the standards it is diligent to have a deeper look at what standards change and how frequently they do so.
 Most EMC standards have evolved slowly, some with only minor changes.
 Within the OJEU usually it will list different versions of a standard or have notes referring to new standards.
 In the transition period either standard is acceptable.
 However sometimes it can be advantageous to perform testing to the older standard.
 Factors include the cost of the EMC Testing, company historical testing regimes, the EMC Laboratory capability or accreditation status or even in some cases compliance itself.

-Sometimes the components in the standards that have been updated may not affect a particular products compliance.
+Sometimes the components in the standards that have been updated may not affect a particular product’s compliance.
 Or maybe prescribed operating modes during testing were already used when testing the product etc. This is the best case scenario, as the old EMC Test reports methods and results would still be technically valid.
-In some cases these changes to the standards may affect test equipment calibration techniques for example.
-If the equipment used for the testing to the superseded standard also complies with the new EMC standard that is is presumed compliance would to the standard would still be met.
-However sometimes this would not be the case.
+In some cases, these changes to the standards may affect test equipment calibration techniques for example.
+If the equipment used for the testing to the superseded standard also complies with the new EMC standard that is presumed compliance would to the standard still be met.
+However, sometimes this would not be the case.

 A good example of this maybe a transient generator used for immunity testing.
 Transient immunity testing is usually required for applicable products.
 The stress level and characteristics of testing outlined in the relevant product standard.
 The Electrical Fast Transients (EFT) generator component was manufactured using a spark gap to produce the fast transients.
 The standard was supersede and the fast transients no longer met the requirements of the standard when calibrated.
 Whilst the same generator surge component still complies with both the superseded and the current surge calibration requirements.
 Thus the fast transient component would need to be assessed for compliance against the latest product testing standard.